CODE OF CONDUCT

 Our best players are invited to trail for the top two teams in Grades 9-14.
 These teams will be entered in Capital Football's Junior Premier League (previously the Travel League).
 The Premier League represents the highest quality football and is comprised of the region's strongest teams.
 Fixtures take place around Wellington and potentially (depending on the other teams in the league) as far away as Otaki and the Wairarapa.

 Players in 9th Grade teams and above who wish to play Junior Premier League will need to participate in trials at the beginning of each season.
 Trials are held in line with NZF policy and assess players’ technical ability, decision-making and attitude.
-Trials in 2017 will be held in the week commencing 6 March.
+Dates for trials for the 2018 season will be communicated shortly.

 Commitment to twice-weekly training